butlerx/wetty/docs/atoz.md

 For example, the below command would provide a `https` instance with automatic `ssh` authorisation using our `wetty` private key on port `3000` accessible at `https://IP:3000` .

 **Important note:** This command will run in your current terminal session and not in the background.
+The key combination of  `CTRL` + `c` will exit the application.

 ```bash
 wetty --host 0.0.0.0 -port 3000 --title wetty -base / --ssh-key ~/.ssh/wetty --ssh-host localhost --ssh-user $(whoami) --ssh-port 22 --ssh-auth publickey --ssl-key ~/.ssl/wetty.key --ssl-cert ~/.ssl/wetty.crt